A solution to the tension of burning on neutron stars and nuclear physics: MESA simulation setup

-\me{} needs an initial stellar model representing the outer layers of the neutron star where accretion will take place and a luminosity value at the lower boundary that will be constant during the simulation.
+\me{} needs an initial stellar model representing the outer layers of the neutron star, where accretion will take place, and a luminosity value at the lower boundary that will be constant during the simulation.
 We construct such models using the code described in \citep{art-arx-2024-navaca-etala}.
 We start the integration at a density of $\rho = 10^4$ g cm$^{-3}$ until a lower boundary at $\rho = 10^9$ g cm$^{-3}$.
 These models are composed of pure $\ele{Kr}{80}$.
 Given a value of effective temperature $\teff$ at the surface, these models will also provide a value for the base luminosity, $\Lb$, at the lower boundary.

-As for the base luminosity for \me{,} we make it proportional to the mass accretion rate of choice according to $75\,$keV per accreted nucleon.
+As for the base luminosity for \me{,} we make it proportional to the mass accretion rate of choice, according to $75\,$keV per accreted nucleon.
 This numerical factor is lower than typically used.
-In general, there will be reactions in the deeper layers of the neutron star crust, the so called deep crustal heating, which liberate approximately $0.6 - 2$ MeV per accreted nucleon, a fraction of which will go into the core and be lost via neutrinos \citep{art-1990-haen-zdun,art-2008-haen-zdun,art-2008-gupta-etal.pdf,art-2018-fort-etal,art-2018-lau-etal,art-2021-gusa-chugu,art-2022-shche-etal,art-2023-pote-etal,art-arx-2025-navaca-etal}.
-On top of this, there would be the shallow heating.
-Given the many uncertainties, we do \emph{not} use high luminosities $\Lb$ because our first goal is to see if we can reproduce the observations with known physics.
+In general, there will be reactions in the deeper layers of the neutron star crust, the so-called deep crustal heating, which liberate approximately $0.6 - 2.7$ MeV per accreted nucleon, a fraction of which will go into the core and be lost via neutrinos \citep{art-1990-haen-zdun,art-2008-haen-zdun,art-2008-gupta-etal.pdf,art-2018-fort-etal,art-2018-lau-etal,art-2021-gusa-chugu,art-2022-shche-etal,art-2023-pote-etal,art-arx-2025-navaca-etal}.
+On top of this, there would be the shallow heating, which can generate up to 2 or 3 MeV per accreted nucleon in the outer crust \citep[see, e.g.,][and references therein]{art-arx-2025-navaca-etal}.
+How much of the total heat will go into the envelope and how much will go into the core depends on the full structure of the star and its accretion history.
+The base flux for the bursts could even be negative in the case of a cold star, or it could be extremely large in the presence of a strong shallow heating, covering a possible range of $\sim -0.7 - 2.7$ MeV per accreted nucleon \citep{art-arx-2025-navaca-etal}.
+Given this large uncertainty, we do \emph{not} use high luminosities $\Lb$ because our first goal is to see if we can reproduce the observed early quenching of the bursts mainly with compositional effects related to accretion physics.